 There are now only a handful of flea circuses still performing throughout the world.
-Gertsacov's is arguably the most famous.
-The Rhode Island native (now based in Chicago, IL) and his amazing insect stars have performed throughout the country, and in Canada, Chile, and Brazil.
-When Times Square got cleaned up, he staged the historic and triumph return of the flea circus back to that storied area, performing less than two blocks from where Professor Heckler once had his fleas.
+Gertsacov’s is arguably the most famous.
+The Rhode Island native (now based in Yonkers, NY) and his amazing insect stars have performed throughout the country, and in Canada, Chile, and Brazil.
+He recently spent three months performing in Times Square, less than two blocks from where Professor Heckler once had his fleas.
 Gertsacov has also been filmed for documentaries on the History Channel, the Travel Channel, and numerous news programs.
-He's even been a question on Jeopardy!
+He’s even been a question on Jeopardy!

 MORE INFO: http://www.trainedfleas.com